HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Introduction

-To address these limitations, we introduce \textbf{\Name}\footnote{\url{https://github.com/cornell-zhang/heurigym}}, a new evaluation paradigm with an agentic framework centered on combinatorial optimization problems, which naturally combine \emph{well-defined objectives} with \emph{large solution spaces}.
-Such problems are foundational across domains including computer systems~\cite{cai2025egraph,moffit2025iopddl,liu2023bgl}, scientific reasoning~\cite{chen2021automating,chen2016deep}, computational biology~\cite{wijsman2012pedigree,sun1995amino,codish2017dna}, logistics~\cite{li2001metapdptw,graves1993cpp}, and electronic design automation~\cite{chen2004daomap,cong2006sdc}.
-They are well-suited for benchmarking LLMs because they resist memorization due to their computational hardness, offer clear metrics for quantitative evaluation, and reflect real-world use cases where optimal solutions are tractable only for small instances.
-Importantly, no single heuristic or optimization algorithm dominates across all problems or instances~\cite{wolpert1997nfl}, resulting in a rich and diverse search space.
-Tackling these challenges requires not only algorithmic knowledge but also heuristic reasoning, tradeoff navigation, and creative problem-solving --- skills that are still underexplored in current LLM evaluations.
+To address these limitations, we introduce \textbf{\Name}, a new evaluation paradigm with an agentic framework centered on combinatorial optimization problems, which naturally combine \emph{well-defined objectives} with \emph{large solution spaces}.
+Rather than relying on well-known benchmarks such as SAT or TSP, we assess whether LLMs can produce high-quality solutions to novel yet foundational problems spanning computer systems~\citep{cai2025egraph,moffit2025iopddl}, scientific reasoning~\citep{chen2021automating,chen2016deep}, computational biology~\citep{dauparas2025protein,wijsman2012pedigree}, logistics~\citep{li2001metapdptw,graves1993cpp}, and electronic design automation~\citep{hofmann2025eqmap,cong2006sdc}.
+They are ideal for benchmarking LLMs because they resist memorization due to their computational hardness, offer clear metrics for quantitative evaluation, and reflect real-world use cases where optimal solutions are tractable only for small instances.
+Since no single heuristic dominates across all problems or instances~\citep{wolpert1997nfl}, the search space is rich and diverse.
+Tackling these challenges requires not only algorithmic knowledge but also heuristic reasoning, tradeoff navigation, and creative problem-solving---skills that are still underexplored in current LLM evaluations.
 Our framework extends beyond conventional static evaluations by implementing an interactive agentic loop: LLMs generate heuristic algorithms, receive execution feedback from a code environment, and iteratively refine their solutions.
 This process mirrors practical engineering workflows and enables deeper evaluation of multi-step reasoning, tool use, and instruction following.

 Our benchmark systematically evaluates LLMs across four dimensions: (1) \emph{tool-augmented reasoning} through integration with external libraries, (2) \emph{multi-step planning} in decomposing complex problems into executable sub-tasks, (3) \emph{instruction fidelity} in adhering to problem constraints, and (4) \emph{iterative refinement} based on runtime feedback.
-The framework uniquely probes practical creativity -- the ability to adapt textbook algorithms or invent novel strategies for large-scale instances where exact methods like integer linear programming (ILP) may fail.
+The framework uniquely probes practical creativity---the ability to adapt textbook algorithms or invent novel strategies for large-scale instances where exact methods like integer linear programming (ILP) may fail.